mirageglobe/butlerfox/README.md

 - (Goal) To create a simple automation tool that has extremely low learning curve
 - Low learning curve by simple interface with little need for memorising of commands, or learning new ones
 - Simple to understand architecture with standard deployment
 - Support installations of popular basic frameworks and DBMS
 - Enable best practice security lockdowns
 - Enable a simple bash script generation
-- One file

 Road Map:

 - use default.json, custom.json for input rules. any scroll can be created in camp folder http://stackoverflow.com/questions/2835559/parsing-values-from-a-json-file-in-python
-- Need to add ufw enable -> problem as ufw prompts for y/n confirmation (silent mode problem)
+- [done] Need to add ufw enable -> problem as ufw prompts for y/n confirmation (silent mode problem)
 - add chrootkit
 - check packages option to see a summary of what is installed.
 - test suite needed (minitest)